LionelDraghi/bbt/README.md

 The code has grown fast in three months, and is far from being clean.
 And there is yet no design description.

 Nevertheless, bbt is working.
-It has as a [test base](docs/tests/features_results.md).
+It has as a serious [test base](docs/tests/features_results.md).
 In real life, the [acc](https://github.com/LionelDraghi/ArchiCheck) project started the migration of its large tests base to bbt.

 ## Limitations